github/developer.github.com/content/v3/repos/hooks.md

     # Send updates to Campfire
     github://campfire?subdomain=github&room=Commits&token=abc123

 The GitHub PubSubHubbub endpoint is: https://api.github.com/hub.
+(GitHub Enterprise users should use http://yourhost/api/v3/hub as the PubSubHubbub endpoint, but not change the `hub.topic` URI format.)
 A successful request with curl looks like:

     curl -u "user:password" -i \